 Vendor Programs.
-The Company receives funds from vendors for price protection, product rebates, marketing and training and promotion programs which are recorded on the accrual basis as a reduction to the related product cost or advertising expense according to the nature of the program.
+The Company receives funds from vendors for price protection, product and volume rebates, marketing, training and promotion programs which are recorded on the accrual basis as a reduction to the related product cost or advertising expense according to the nature of the program.
 The Company accrues rebates based on the satisfaction of terms of the program and sales of qualifying products even though funds may not be received until the end of a quarter or year.
-If the programs are related to product purchases, the allowances, credits, or payments are recorded as a reduction of product cost; if the programs are related to promotion or marketing of the product, the allowances, credits, or payments for reimbursement of specific, incremental, identifiable costs incurred in selling the vendor products are recorded as a reduction of advertising expense in the period in which the expense is incurred.
+If the programs are related to product purchases, which would include price protection, product and volume rebates, the allowances, credits, or payments are recorded as a reduction of product cost and are reflected in cost of goods sold; if the programs relate to marketing, training and promotions that are not for reimbursement of specific incremental costs, the allowances, credits, or payments are reflected as a reduction of cost of goods sold; if the programs are related to product, the allowances, credits, or payments for reimbursement of specific, incremental, identifiable, advertising-related costs incurred in selling the vendor's products are recorded as a reduction of advertising expense and are reflected in selling, general and administrative expenses in the period in which the expense is incurred.
 The credits/payments received from vendors that are netted against advertising expense for each of the years ended July 31, 2000 and 2001, for the six months ended January 31, 2002, in the twelve months ended January 31, 2002, and in the year ended January 31, 2003 were \$1.6 million, \$1.7 million, \$0.7 million, \$2.0 million (unaudited) and \$2.1 million, respectively.